 How to Play Pyramid Solitaire

 Pyramid Solitaire is a unique spin on traditional Klondike Solitaire, during which you clear the tableau by pairing cards that add up to 13 instead of sequencing cards.
 You use 1 deck of cards to set up the game by building a pyramid and stock pile from which you play.
+Start by clicking the cards above.

 Objective